(California Transparency in Supply Chains Act of 2010 and U.K. Modern Slavery Act of 2015)

 TJX Global Code of Conduct.

 Our TJX Global Code of Conduct prohibits behavior that creates an intimidating or hostile work environment, and it requires TJX Associates to obey all applicable laws and regulations of the countries in which we operate, including wage and hour rules.
-In choosing third parties to work with, our Associates are expected to select those that act with integrity and in a manner consistent with the ethical principles stated in our Code.
-TJX reviews any reported concerns and takes appropriate action depending on the nature and severity of the violation.
+In choosing third parties to work with, our Associates are also expected to select those that act with integrity and in a manner consistent with the ethical principles stated in our Global Code of Conduct.
+TJX reviews reported concerns and takes appropriate action depending on the nature and severity of the violation.

-We contract with both leading independent auditors (including UL, Intertek, and Omega) and other third parties (such as our buying agent) to conduct social compliance audits at factories that supply products that we have designed for sale in our stores and online.
+We contract with both leading independent auditors (including UL, Intertek, and Omega) and other third parties (such as our buying agent) to conduct social compliance audits at factories that produce products for which we have more influence in bringing to market.
+Typically, this means factories that are involved with products that we have helped design or develop to be manufactured just for us.
 In addition, we accept audit reports from recognized accredited audit sources, including BSCI, WRAP, and SEDEX, from these merchandise vendors.
-These social compliance audits evaluate and address risks of forced labor, including slavery and human trafficking.
-Over the last two decades, thousands of audits have been conducted.
+These social compliance audits evaluate and address risks of modern slavery.
+Over the last two decades, we have conducted or accepted tens of thousands of audits.

-We created a Global Social Compliance Manual, which is available in seven languages and contains an audit procedure outline and factory evaluation checklist to help the affected factories better understand our Vendor Code of Conduct and prepare for the audit process.
-The audits are conducted on an unannounced basis during specified time windows, where possible, and they are intended to verify the factories' compliance with the standards contained in our Vendor Code of Conduct, including our prohibition of involuntary or forced labor.
-To this end, factory audits consider whether workers are responsible for any fees associated with their recruitment, and evaluate policies related to passport retention.
+We maintain a Global Social Compliance Manual, which is available in seven languages and contains an audit procedure outline and factory evaluation checklist to help factories better understand our Vendor Code of Conduct and prepare for the audit process.
+The audits are conducted on an unannounced basis during specified time windows, where possible, and they are intended to verify the factory’s compliance with the standards contained in our Vendor Code of Conduct, including our prohibition of involuntary or forced labor.
+To this end, factory audits consider, among other things, whether workers are responsible for any fees associated with their recruitment and evaluate policies related to passport retention.
 Vendors are expected to cooperate fully with the audits and to provide the auditors with full access to their facilities, employees, and documentation.
 Factory audits include employee interviews in order to hear first-hand about worker treatment.
-The factory’s score on the initial audit determines how soon it will be re-assessed, according to a risk-based audit cycle we have developed.
-We will take appropriate steps should we learn that a vendor is failing to meet our standards, including remediation, cancellation of purchase orders, or termination of our business relationship.
+We recently enhanced our audit program for audits conducted on our behalf by UL, Intertek, and Omega, with additional forced labor questions based on recommendations from industry groups.
+The factory’s score on the initial audit determines timing for re-assessment, according to a risk-based audit cycle we have developed.
+Our policy is to take appropriate steps should we learn that a vendor is failing to meet our standards.
+These steps may include remediation, cancellation of purchase orders, or termination of our business relationship.

-We provide biennial training for Associates, including management, involved in the development and buying of merchandise, as well as cyclical in-person training for our buying agents, certain vendors and their factory representatives around the world.
-Among other things, this training provides guidance on recognizing and mitigating the risks of forced labor, modern slavery, and human trafficking.
-A senior member of our U.S.-based Global Social Compliance team attends these training sessions, making sure our commitment to these important issues is clear.
+We provide regular training for Associates, including management, involved in the development and buying of merchandise, as well as cyclical in-person training for our buying agents, certain vendors, and their factory representatives around the world.
+Among other things, this training provides guidance on recognizing and mitigating the risks of modern slavery.
+Due to the COVID-19 global pandemic, we initiated virtual training in 2020.

 TJX Associates are encouraged to raise any concerns without fear of retaliation and have multiple channels to do so, including an ethics hotline staffed by independent third-party operators.
 External stakeholders, including vendor personnel, may reach us via any of the phone numbers or addresses listed by locality on the "Contact Us" section of our corporate website.

-This Statement relates to our fiscal year that commenced on February 3, 2019 and ended February 1, 2020.
-The publication of this statement has been delayed due to disruptions to our business caused by COVID-19.
-This statement encompasses The TJX Companies, Inc. and its consolidated subsidiaries because we take a global approach to modern slavery compliance.
-However, not all of our consolidated subsidiaries are subject to the California Transparency in Supply Chains Act or the U.K. Modern Slavery Act.
-This Statement was approved on October 15, 2020 by the Boards of Directors of TJX UK, TJX Europe Buying (Deutschland) Ltd. and TJX Europe Buying Ltd., which are the TJX subsidiaries subject to the U.K. Modern Slavery Act, and signed by the undersigned Director of each of those entities as of October 15, 2020.
+This Statement was approved on 22 July 2021 by the Boards of Directors of TJX UK, TJX Europe Buying (Deutschland) Ltd. and TJX Europe Buying Ltd., which are the TJX subsidiaries subject to the U.K. Modern Slavery Act, and signed by the undersigned Director of each of those entities as of 22 July 2021.

 David L. Averill, Director